 - sugar free dried cranberries or freeze-dried berries

 - crushed nuts (pecans, walnuts, slivered almonds etc)

-Did you know that I love cookies so much I've even written an entire cookbook about them.
-It's called Keto Cookies (naturally), and if you're a fellow cookie monster you should definitely check it out!
+I love cookies so much I've even written an entire cookbook called Keto Cookies.
+If you're a fellow cookie monster you should definitely check it out.

-If you're feeling like a larger batch of cookies, try these sugar free cookie recipes:
+Feel like a larger batch of cookies?
+Try these sugar free cookie recipes:

 Tried this recipe?
 Give it a star rating below!

 Single Serve Keto Microwave Cookiefrom Sugar Free Londoner

 Note: The servings slider only changes the first amount in each line and not any subsequent amounts.
 Please make your own calculations where necessary. ***As an Amazon Associate I earn from qualifying purchases.